 Academic Engagement Programs provides programs and services that foster rigorous academic activities, integrate and enhance traditional curricular activities, and create meaningful opportunities for student-faculty engagement.
-We are the hub for several programs and activities, including the Undergraduate Research Opportunities Program, student innovation programs such as The Inventure Prize, Learning Communities, Summer Session Initiatives and more.
-For more information, visit engagement.oue.gatech.edu or call 404-385-8543.
+Specifically, we are the home of the Undergraduate Research Opportunities Program, Student Innovation programs including The InVenture Prize, Learning Communities, and more.
+For additional information, visit engagement. oue.gatech.edu or call 404-385-8543.